 Shut Off and Unplug if Not in Use

 Upon leaving an area, turn off the portable space heater and unplug it.
 Many models, like Vornado heaters, feature programmable timers that can be used to program automatic on and off times for when you sleep or head to work.

 Unless it is specifically designed for use in damp spaces, refrain from running a heater in a bathroom or a humid basement.
 Moreover, do not touch the heater if you are wet or have wet hands, as this increases the risk of electrical shock.
 Some DeLonghi heaters, including the DeLonghi TRN0812T Oil-Filled Radiator Heater, feature GFCI plugs that makes them safe for use in bathrooms.

 Educating yourself about the safety hazards that come with the improper use of portable heaters will help you achieve better peace of mind as you keep your home warm, comfortable, and fire hazard-free this winter.

 Still Have Questions?

-For more information on specific heaters and other indoor air treatment solutions, review our extensive product listings and other educational materials.
-Not sure what's best for you?
-We can take the guesswork out of decision-making.
-Contact our product experts toll free at 1-800-934-9194.
+Still not sure what's best for you?
+Contact one of our product experts toll free at 1-800-934-9194.
 We want to help you make your indoor environment a healthy and comfortable one.